Lawrenceville Nursing Home Abuse and Neglect Lawyer

 • Poor record-keeping, such as incomplete or inaccurate medical charts

 Yes.
 Nursing home abuse and neglect are crimes at the state and federal levels.
 Many similarities exist between Georgia laws and federal laws that criminalize nursing home abuse, but Georgia goes one step further in protecting nursing home residents by laying out an explicit bill of rights for the residents of long-term care facilities.
 Both federal law and Georgia law classify elder abuse, exploitation, and neglect as felony offenses, punishable by up to $50,000 and 20 years in prison.
 State and federal laws also penalize those who threaten or intimidate nursing home residents after reports of abuse and those who willfully and knowingly obstruct investigations into reported abuse or neglect.
 This type of threatening, intimidating, or obstructing behavior is classified as an aggravated misdemeanor offense.
-It’s important to remember that any criminal charges are a separate matter from a civil lawsuit over nursing home abuse and neglect.
-It may be possible to bring a successful civil claim for nursing home abuse or neglect even if no one is ever charged with a crime.

 Where Can I Report Nursing Home Abuse and Neglect?